ZachThill/Network-Security/Windows/SecuringSMB.md

  **Step 3** - Do the exact same thing twice.
 There are 2 differnet security policies with the same name as above.
 One is Servers and the other in Clients.

-   # Force the New Group Policy out to all Netowrked Devices
+   # Force the New Group Policy out to all Networked Devices

  **Step 1** - Go to "Group Policy Manager' **->** "Your Domain" **->** "Starter GPO's"